GoogleChrome/rendertron/README.md

 docker run -it -p 8080:8080 --cap-add SYS_ADMIN --name rendertron-container rendertron
 ```

 To check if your kernel is compatible with Docker, follow [Docker's instructions](https://docs.docker.com/engine/installation/linux/linux-postinstall/#troubleshooting).
-For CentOS 7, which doesn't have user namespaces enable it, you will [need to enable them](https://github.com/GoogleChrome/rendertron/issues/96#issuecomment-328305721).
+For CentOS 7, which doesn't have user namespaces enabled, you will [need to enable them](https://github.com/GoogleChrome/rendertron/issues/96#issuecomment-328305721).

 ### Using the container
 Load the homepage in any browser: